qianyu1009/ja-netfilter/README.md

     * download the jar file of the plugin
     * put it in the subdirectory called `plugins` where the ja-netfilter.jar file is located
     * enjoy the new capabilities brought by the plugin
+    * if the file suffix is `.disabled.jar`, the plugin will be disabled